Accessibility in Preston

 The annual Pride event is held on the flag market, creating an open space filled with entertainment.
 The Caribbean Carnival, held in the Summer, is held on Moor Park, also creating an accessible open space where food, drink and entertainment can be enjoyed.

 Preston also hosts Lancashire Encounter, an annual arts and culture festival taking place over a full weekend in September.
 The festival sees a huge number of events and installations around the city centre, with many of these accessible and changing places toilets at Preston Bus Station.
-For more details on the festival visit Lancashire Encounter.
+For more details on the festival visit Encounter Festival.

 Preston city centre is home to a Changing Places toilet facility, making it easier to visit city centre attractions.